EricLBuehler/mistral.rs/README.md

 - Other models: [see a support matrix](#support-matrix) and [how to run them](#run-with-the-cli)

-Mistal.rs supports several model categories:
+Mistral.rs supports several model categories:
 - Text to Text
 - Text+Image to Text: Vision (see [the docs](docs/VISION_MODELS.md))
 - Text to Image: Image Generation (see [the docs](docs/IMAGEGEN_MODELS.md))